gakwayaremy/PHP-Terminal/README.md

 1. Upon accessing the application, you will be prompted the normal teminal environment.
 Enter username and password for you to start using terminal.

-2. Default username is terminator and default passoword is lolipop. to enter this on terminal type user:terminator, pass:lolipop
+2. Default username is terminator and default passoword is lolipop. to enter this on terminal type
+3. ```bash user:terminator, pass:lolipop ```

-3. In the terminal, you can start sending commands to the server.
+4. In the terminal, you can start sending commands to the server.
 Type your command and press the "Enter" key to execute it.

-4. To view the command history, use the arrow keys (up and down) to navigate through previous commands.
+5. To view the command history, use the arrow keys (up and down) to navigate through previous commands.

-5. To change the terminal font, click on **ctrl +** To inclease and **ctrl -** To decrease the font, and you will be able to customize the font settings.
+6. To change the terminal font, click on **ctrl +** To inclease and **ctrl -** To decrease the font, and you will be able to customize the font settings.

 ## Security